Falparis/ICPhackhaton/BUILD.md

 - Install the Motoko package manager [Mops](https://docs.mops.one/quick-start#2-install-mops-cli): `npm i -g ic-mops`

-Lastly, navigate into your project's directory that you downloaded from ICP Ninja.
+Lastly, navigate into your project's directory that you downloaded from ICP  .

 #### Option 2: Dev Containers

 Continue building your projects locally by installing the [Dev Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for VS Code and [Docker](https://docs.docker.com/engine/install/).

-Make sure Docker is running, then navigate into your project's directory that you downloaded from ICP Ninja and start the Dev Container by selecting `Dev-Containers: Reopen in Container` in VS Code's command palette (F1 or Ctrl/Cmd+Shift+P).
+Make sure Docker is running, then navigate into your project's directory that you downloaded from ICP   and start the Dev Container by selecting `Dev-Containers: Reopen in Container` in VS Code's command palette (F1 or Ctrl/Cmd+Shift+P).

 > Note that local development ports (e.g. the ports used by `dfx` or `vite`) are forwarded from the Dev Container to your local machine.
 In the VS code terminal, use Ctrl/Cmd+Click on the displayed local URLs to open them in your browser.
 To view the current port mappings, click the "Ports" tab in the VS Code terminal window.